tchajed/sys-verif-fa25/docs/assignments/assignment2.md

   ∃ (p: loc) (l: llist A), (v = p) * (p ↦ l) * list_rep l xs.
 ```

+There is nothing to turn in for this part.

 ### Exercise 5b

+> Specification for append (10 points)

 Consider the following function for appending two linked lists.
 It's your job to figure out exactly how it works (that is, how does it manage the memory of the two lists?).